amk-org/AMK/docs/language_design.md

 	THEOREM
 		naive_theorem:
+			require:
+				define a of statement
-			require: a, b of statement
+				define b of statement
+			conclude:
-			conclude: a, b |- a
+				a, b |- a
 			proof:
 				a, b |- a [axiom1]